2011 Miami Dolphins season

-The 2011 Miami Dolphins season was the franchise's 42nd season in the National Football League, the 46th overall and the fourth and final under head coach Tony Sparano.
-The Dolphins made their first round selection with the 15th pick of the 2011 NFL Draft on Florida offensive lineman Mike Pouncey.
-The team got off to an 0–7 start but won six of their final nine games, however, this result failed to improve on their record from 2010 and Sparano was fired on December 12.
+The 2011 season was the Miami Dolphins' 42nd in the National Football League (NFL), their 46th overall, and their fourth and final season under head coach Tony Sparano.
+The Dolphins made their first-round selection with the 15th pick of the 2011 NFL draft on Florida center Mike Pouncey.
+The team lost each of their first seven games but went 6–3 in their final nine to finish with an overall 6–10 record.
+However, this result failed to improve on their record from 2010, and Sparano was fired on December 12.
+Assistant head coach and secondary coach Todd Bowles served as interim head coach for the final three games.

 Offseason

 2011 NFL draft

 DraftKing.com, NFLMocks.com, and The Palm Beach Post predicted that the Dolphins would use their first round pick to choose Gabe Carimi, a left tackle for the Wisconsin Badgers who won the 2010 Outland Trophy as the nation's top collegiate interior lineman, and was a Consensus All-American.
 Charles Davis of NFL.com predicted they would draft Mark Ingram II from the University of Alabama.